rust-lang/rust/CONTRIBUTING.md

 before every push to make sure you never forget to make this check.

 All pull requests are reviewed by another person.
-We have a bot,
-@rust-highfive, that will automatically assign a random person to review your request.
+We have a bot, [@rust-highfive][rust-highfive], that will automatically assign a random person to review your request.

 If you want to request that a specific person reviews your pull request,